WallStreetMojo

 Semi Variable Cost

-Semi-variable cost can be defined as the mixture of the fixed cost as well as the variable cost where the fixed costs are set at certain production level and exceeding fixed cost it becomes variable costs, for example, electricity bill etc. and its behavior depends partially on fixed & variable costs because of which these costs are also known as mixed cost.
+Semi-variable cost refers to the hybrid expense type, which include traits of both the fixed cost as well as the variable cost.
+Here, the fixed costs are set at a certain production level and when that specific limit is crossed, it becomes variable costs, for example, electricity bill, etc. The behavior of a semi-variable cost depends partially on fixed & variable costs because of which these costs are also known as mixed cost.

-In such mixed cost, the fixed part will occur irrespective of the level of the production, even in case of zero production activities, a fixed cost will still incur.
-However, the variable part of such costs is totally dependent on the level of production work carried by the entity and increases in proportion with the production levels.
-That means that semi-variable costs can be calculated by adding the fixed costs and the variable costs (based on the level of production).
+The fixed part will occur irrespective of the production level; even in the case of zero production activities, a fixed cost will still occur.
+However, the variable part of such costs is dependent on the level of production work carried by the entity and increases in proportion to the production levels.

 Formula